unraid/docs/docs/unraid-os/getting-started/manual-install-method.md

     If your flash drive is larger than 32 GB then you need to use a 3rd party tool (e.g. Rufus) to format it to FAT32 as Windows will not give this as an option on drives larger than 32 GB.

+    Ensure you use MBR/MS-DOS for the partition table type.
+Many modern partitioning tools (especially on Linux and macOS) default to GPT, which won't work for this installation method.

     :::
 3. Set the ‘volume label’ to `UNRAID` (case-sensitive, use all caps).
 4. Go to the [Download Archive](../download_list.mdx) to get the zip file for the release you want to use.